DavidShenJingtao/tp/docs/UserGuide.md

   - domain labels separated by '.', each starts/ends alphanumeric; hyphens are allowed inside non-final labels (e.g., `exa-mple.com`), but the final label (Top Level Domain, TLD) must be alphanumeric only (so `co-m` is invalid); final label ≥ 2 characters
   - the domain must include at least one '.' (e.g., example.com); single-label domains like "ro" or "localhost" are not accepted
   - domain is case-insensitive; stored in lowercase
+  - an email uniquely identifies a person, so the contact list cannot have multiple contacts having the same email
 - Type:
   - Type must be one of the four inputs, **case-insensitive**: `student`, `ta`, `instructor`, and `staff`. eg. `StUdEnT` is allowed.
 - Session: